saisalian/Log-Analysis-Tool/README.md

   - Filters logs containing the `ERROR` level or suspicious messages related to failed access attempts.
   - Detects logs with suspicious status codes (`401`, `403`, `500`).

-## Next Step - Incident Report Generation
-- The tool will generate incident reports for suspicious logs, which can be useful for tracking security incidents and improving system monitoring.